-The long-awaited rollout of the vaccine is occurring according to plans established by the Centers for Disease Control’s Advisory Committee on Immunization Practices and implemented by states, such as Massachusetts' three-phase plan.
+The rollout of the vaccines are occurring according to guidelines established by the Centers for Disease Control’s Advisory Committee on Immunization Practices and implemented by states, such as Massachusetts' three-phase plan.

-Coverage spoke with infectious disease physician Dr. Gabriela Andujar Vazquez, who this week became the first clinician at Tufts Medical Center to get the new vaccine, and Dr. Katherine Dallow, vice president and medical director of clinical programs and strategy at Blue Cross Blue Shield of Massachusetts.
+Coverage spoke with infectious disease physician Dr. Gabriela Andujar Vazquez, who was the first clinician at Tufts Medical Center to get vaccinated, and Dr. Katherine Dallow, vice president and medical director of clinical programs and strategy at Blue Cross Blue Shield of Massachusetts.
 They explain how the vaccine distribution process is working, and why it makes sense: